 Apart from the mines, Bosnia is a very safe country with hardly any crime.
 Locals are friendly, and English and/or German is widely spoken, especially in towns.

-Your European Health Insurance Card (EHIC) will not cover you in Bosnia and Herzegovina.
+Your United States Medicare or European Health Insurance Card (EHIC) will not cover you in Bosnia and Herzegovina.
 The CDC website offers updated vaccination suggestions.

 Tap water is drinkable throughout the country.

 We used the Marco Polo map of Croatia, Slovenia, Bosnia and Herzegovina, and Serbia, which has a scale of 1:300,000.
 This was barely adequate, but was the best one available.
 It is impossible to obtain detailed topographic maps; indeed, the only way for individuals to purchase these is on the black market.
 Road standards vary widely.
 The major north-south highways are generally well marked and in good condition, but away from these, even national routes can turn to dirt and have a complete absence of signposts.